NotRequiem/screenshare-tool/README.md

 > 15. Detects code imports (ommon anti-forensic bypass method) pasted on consoles, like cmd, powershell, or any other terminal.

+> 16. Detects Task Scheduler bypasses by checking executed files by the scheduler process in memory and running digital signature checks against them.

+> 17. Detects executed and deleted files in csrss and scheduler.

 ## Requirements

 1. This is a Windows program.
 It can work on any windows client operating system ranging from Windows 7 to Windows 11.
-However, some checks will not work if you are not running the program under Windows 10/11 (impossible to fix).

-2. The program requires administrator privileges.
+2. The program requires administrator privileges to run.

 ## Currently in Development

-1. Detections for Task Scheduler bypasses.
+1. Detections for Task Scheduler bypasses using special characters in the command line.

-2. Unplugged USB checks for any device.
+2. Detections for any unplugged device.

 3. Detections for files executed without extension.